TheRobotCarlson/therobotcarlson.github.io/experiences/projects/20-Distilled.md

 img: distilled.jpg
 thumbnail: distilled.jpg

-tags: ["jhipster", "angular", "java-spring", "amazon-web-services"]
+tags: ["javascript", "jhipster", "angular", "java-spring", "spring", "spring-boot", "amazon-web-services"]
 ---
 For my senior project, my team created a way to track resources used in a distillery.
 Providing estimates of future resource use, barrel location.
 Manages resource tracking, planning, and prediction for barrels, grains, and products.
 Backend provides APIs for extensibility.